Edvard Kocbek: Early life and school

-Kocbek was born in the village of Sveti Jurij ob Ščavnici in the Duchy of Styria, then part of the Austro-Hungarian Empire, now in Slovenia.
-His father Valentin Kocbek was originally from the nearby Slovene Hills (Slovenske gorice) area, while his mother Matilda, née Plohl was from the neighboring village of Sveti Tomaž in the Prlekija Hills.
+Kocbek was born in the village of Sveti Jurij ob Ščavnici in the Duchy of Styria, then part of the Austro-Hungarian Empire, now in Slovenia, and baptized Eduard Kocbek.
+His father Valentin Kocbek was originally from the nearby Slovene Hills (Slovenske gorice) area, and his mother Matilda, née Plohl, was from the neighboring village of Sveti Tomaž in the Prlekija Hills.
 The couple moved to Sveti Jurij, where Valentin Kocbek worked as an organist in the local Roman Catholic church.
 Edvard was the second of four children.

 He attended the German-language high school in Maribor, where he witnessed with enthusiasm the takeover of the town by the Slovene volunteers led by general Rudolf Maister.
 He later switched to the Slovene-language high school in Ptuj.
 During his stay in Ptuj, he befriended the later editor and priest Stanko Cajnkar and dramatist Ivan Mrak.
 His Slovene language teacher was Anton Sovre, the most prominent classical philologist and translator from Greek in Slovenia between the two world wars.
 Sovre was the first to discover Kocbek's literary talent and encourage him to write and to participate in the dramatic circle.
 He also developed an early passion for French language and culture.
 During the same period, he became active in the Catholic athletic club Orel.